16 Plants That Reduce Humidity & Increase Comfort

 All these types of aloe vera are also extremely low maintenance, demanding nothing more than ample sunlight and the occasional watering to grow well.
 If not aloe vera, you can opt for any plant from the xerophyte family, such as Yucca plants, palms, euphorbias, and certain indoor cactus types.

-A child of the tropics, peace lilies are quite efficient in getting rid of indoor air pollutants such as xylene, hexane, and formaldehyde (emitted by lacquers and other synthetic finishes), vastly improving the quality of air indoors and reducing the onset of conditions such as emphysema, asthma, allergies, and other respiratory diseases.
+A child of the tropics, peace lilies are quite efficient in getting rid of indoor air pollutants such as xylene, hexane, and formaldehyde (emitted by lacquers and other synthetic finishes), vastly improving the quality of air indoors according to the NASA Clean Air Study.

 Peace lilies are also quite beautiful, with gorgeous white flowers that instantly elevate the look of any room.
 These fast-growing plants are also easy to look after, and with the right care and conditions, they can last quite long and flower throughout the year.